Dnyarri/POVmosaic/README.md

 2. [PyPNG](https://gitlab.com/drj11/pypng "PyPNG module for reading and writing PNG image files").
 Copy included into current POV-Ray Mosaic distribution.
 3. [PyPNM](https://pypi.org/project/PyPNM/ "PyPNM module for displaying pictures and reading and writing PNM image files").
 Copy included into current POV-Ray Mosaic distribution.
 4. Tkinter.
 Normally included into standard CPython distribution.

-> [!NOTE]
-> Since POVRayMosaic 1.21.2.2 PyPNM version included into distribution updated to [PyPNM "Victory 2" main](https://github.com/Dnyarri/PyPNM "Pure Python module for displaying pictures and reading and writing PNM image files"), intended to be used with Python 3.11 and above.
-The only actual limitation is that this version does not contain a workaround for displaying 16 bpc images, necessary for old Tkinter included into old CPython distributions.
-If you want bringing old Tkinter compatibility back, download [PyPNM extended compatibility version](https://github.com/Dnyarri/PyPNM/tree/py34 "Pure Python module for displaying pictures and reading and writing PNM image files, Python 3.4 compatible") and downgrade PyPNM manually.

 ## Usage